FrazTheWizard/TheCProgrammingLanguage/exercises/exercise7-5.md

 should produce the same result.

+In order to deal with not finding a way to read `\n`, I added a `p` case to print whatever is on the stack instead.

 My solution works, but it does feel a bit clunky and I wonder if some execution paths might produce errors...

 ### Other Answers - CLC Wiki